 Giving contrast to the golden hues illuminated is the blue ceiling that has a velvet-like finish.
 The gold and blue combination is just absolutely stunning.
 The lighting can be easily adjusted to fit the occasion, especially for more lively events.

 Barstool chairs are regal yet modern at the same time where its upholstered cushions and winged chair form are combined with its strong cobalt blue and brass colours.

-Wood planks that line up along the bar area showcase the beautiful varying wood textures and further highlighted with lighting underneath the bar counter that adds a dramatic illumination.
+Wood planks that line up along the bar area showcase the beautiful varying wood textures and are further highlighted with lighting underneath the bar counter that adds a dramatic illumination.

-Other interesting materials used is the hexagonal tiles in black and white that have a soft marble-like pattern.
+Other interesting materials used are the hexagonal tiles in black and white that have a soft marble-like pattern.
 The uneven placement of the tiles creates an interesting and subtle transition from one space to another.